 Booster Compressor or Low Pressure Gas Balloon

-In North America, breweries typically use booster compressors to increase the CO2 pressure from the 1 to 3 psig fermenter pressure to approx. 10 psig to supply the main compressors.
+In North America, breweries historically used booster compressors to increase the CO2 pressure from the 1 to 3 psig fermenter pressure to approx. 10 psig to supply the main compressors.
 This allows for a reduction in the CO2 pipe size, but results in a less efficient operation of the main compressors which must often run unloaded due to fluctuating CO2 flow rates.

-European breweries commonly use a gas balloon to store CO2 at fermenter pressure.
+European breweries commonly use a gas balloon to store CO2 at fermenter pressure and now is becoming more prevalent with North American breweries as well.
 This system has the advantage that the main CO2 compressor(s) operate at 100% capacity on an on off basis.
 This provides the highest efficiency for operation of the compressors.
 The gas balloon requires more space than the booster compressor system and larger diameter piping from fermenting through to the CO2 compressor(s).

 Scrubber/Gas Washer